-You may not leave home with jewellery that is as elaborate or expensive as Elizabeth Taylor’s or Kim Kardashian’s.
+You may not leave home with jewelry that is as elaborate or expensive as Elizabeth Taylor’s or Kim Kardashian’s.
 However, you can use their situations to understand why the right insurance needs to be in place when you travel.

-In 1969, actors Richard Burton and Elizabeth Taylor purchased this amazing diamond, and Taylor wore it briefly as a ring before having it reset as a necklace.
+In 1969, actors Richard Burton and Elizabeth Taylor purchased a 69-carat, pear-cut diamond, and Taylor wore it briefly as a ring before having it reset as a necklace.
 It was originally owned by Harriet Annenberg Ames, who was said to have sold it because she felt as though she couldn’t wear it in public for fear of being robbed and because letting it sit in a bank vault was a waste.
 And while Taylor may not have been afraid to show off the diamond, due to the terms of Burton’s million-dollar insurance policy, she could only wear it 30 days out of the year.
-The rest of the time it needed to stay in a secure bank vault, and when she did go out in public with it on, she had to be accompanied by armed guards.1
+The rest of the time it needed to stay in a secure bank vault, and when she did go out in public with it on, she must be accompanied by armed guards.1

 Is there a deductible?
 Some policies will provide coverage for most causes of loss – including “mysterious disappearance” – without a deductible.

 Do you have an up-to-date appraisal?
-The more information you can provide to your insurance company, the better they can assist you if you lose or damage a piece of jewellery.
-Keep an up-to-date appraisal in a secured area, that includes the type of jewellery, what it’s made of, the gemstones used and how they are graded.
+The more information you can provide to your insurance company, the better they can assist you if you lose or damage a piece of jewelry.
+Keep an up-to-date appraisal in a secured area, that includes the type of jewelry, what it’s made of, the gemstones used and how they are graded.
 Make sure the condition of the piece is included and check with your policy expert to keep pace with market fluctuations if you have a rare piece or large collection.